Health Care Assistant Certificate

 19 years of age and out of secondary school for one year as of the first day of classes.

-- Test of English as a Foreign Language (TOEFL) within the past two years; IBT with an overall score of 76 with no score lower than 20 in Speaking and Listening and no score lower than 18 in Reading and Writing;
+- The Test of English as a Foreign Language (TOEFL): test must be within the last two years, IBT only -- Overall score of 76 with no score lower than 20 in Speaking and Listening and no score lower than 18 in Reading and Writing

-- International English Language Testing System (IELTS) Academic or General within the past two years; with an overall score of 6 with a minimum of 6 in Speaking and Listening and no score lower than 5.5 in Reading and Writing;
+- International English Language Testing System (IELTS): Academic or General -- test must be within the last two years: Overall score of 6 with a minimum of 6 in Speaking and Listening and no score lower than 5.5 in Reading and Writing

 It is recommended that students also complete a Grade 11 Science or ABE Science at the 70 or 80 Level.